deshartman/AgentPay/README.md

 - For Dev mode update vue.config.js with the URL
 - For production update VUE_APP_FUNCTIONS_URL in "agent-pay-client/.env"

-2. Create a new Pay connector and update VUE_APP_PAYMENT_CONNECTOR in "agent-pay-client/.env"
+2. Create a new Pay connector and update VUE_APP_PAYMENT_CONNECTOR in "agent-pay-client/.env".
+Default is a single connector, but can be multiple as comma separated list.

 3. Define the capture order and update VUE_APP_CAPTURE_ORDER in "agent-pay-client/.env".
 Default is "payment-card-number,security-code,expiration-date"